Student Loan Blog Series VI: Forgiven, Canceled, or Discharged

 There is no standard application form for Perkins Loan cancellations.
 Contact the school that you were attending when you received the loan.

 You must repay your parent PLUS loan even if the student does not complete his or her education or can’t find a job related to the program of study, or if you or the student is unhappy with the education.
-However, the loan may be discharged if the child for whom you borrowed dies, or if you die or become totally and permanently disabled.
+However, you might receive a discharge if the child for whom you borrowed dies, or if you die or become totally and permanently disabled.

 Additionally, the PLUS Loan can be fully or partially discharged under the following circumstances:

-The loan was discharged in bankruptcy claim.
+- If you receive a discharge of the loan in bankruptcy.
 This is not an automatic process—you must prove to the bankruptcy court that repaying the loan would cause undue hardship.

-If you qualify for a complete discharge of your loan, you are no longer obligated to make loan payments.
-Depending on the type of loan discharge program for which you may be eligible, the U.S. Department of Education may be required to refund to you some or all of the payments you made on the loan.
-In addition, any adverse credit record related to a default might be deleted, and no tax refund offset or wage garnishment will take place to collect on the discharged loan.
+If you qualify for a complete discharge of your loan, you will have no obligation to make loan payments.
+Depending on the type of loan discharge program for which you may be eligible, the U.S. Department of Education may have to refund some or all of your previous payments.
+In addition, creditors might delete any adverse credit record due to the default.
+Additionally, no tax refund offset or wage garnishment will take place after discharge.
 If the loan was in default, the discharge may erase the default status.
 If you have no other defaulted loans, you regain eligibility for federal student aid.

 In addition to managing your student loan debt, you should also consider reading our blog series on credit debt.
 Together, you can manage all of your debts into something more manageable.